freya022/BotCommands-Wiki/docs/using-components.md

 Creating a filter can be done
 by implementing [[ComponentInteractionFilter]]
-and registering it as a service, they run when a component is about to be executed.
+and registering it as a service, they run when a component is about to be executed, and need to acknowledge the interaction if they fail.

-Lets create a filter that allows the component to be usable in a predefined one channel:
+Let's create a filter that allows the component to be usable in a predefined one channel:

 !!! note